Courtney Love

 Courtney Love as a child

-Later, it turned out that Courtney's maternal grandmother was writer Paula Fox, and Linda always tried to find out if her father was the famous actor Marlon Brando who had an affair with Paula in the early '40s.
+It later emerged that Courtney's maternal grandmother was writer Paula Fox, and Linda spent years trying to determine if her own father was the famous actor Marlon Brando, who'd had an affair with Paula in the early '40s.

 Courtney Love and her biological father Hank Harrison